 Te Whare Wānanga o Waikato is committed to academic excellence and innovative teaching programmes, priding itself on international outlook while remaining very much a university for the region.

 Vice-Chancellor Professor Neil Quigley is leading the University through its next phase of development and bringing a culture of excellence and high performance to all aspects of the organisation.
-This includes strengthening programmes to meet national and international skills shortages, addressing global issues, such as water quality and indigenous studies, and enhancing teaching and research quality in health and high performance sport.
+This includes strengthening programmes to meet national and international skills shortages, addressing global issues, such as water quality, indigenous studies and cyber security, and enhancing teaching and research quality in health and high performance sport.

 Research is a key focus for the University.
 Students are taught in research-intensive environments by experienced lecturers, and a lot of importance is placed on fostering an active research community and producing critical-thinking, future-focused graduates who are globally aware.

 The University of Waikato stands proudly on the world stage as an institution that provides a future-focused international education and plays an active part in global research.
-In the 2016 Quacquarelli Symonds (QS) World University Rankings, the University of Waikato was placed 324 in the world - up from 338 in 2015.
+The latest Quacquarelli Symonds (QS) World University Rankings place Waikato in the top 1.1% of universities in the world with 12 subjects in the top 250.
 QS ranks universities across a range of areas including reputation, research, teaching, employability and internationalisation.
 In the Times Higher Education (THE) world rankings, Waikato sits in the 351-400 band, third equal in New Zealand.

 The University also ranks highly for student satisfaction.
 The International Student Barometer survey showed more than 90% of international students surveyed who studied at the University of Waikato were satisfied with their experience and 82% would recommend our university to others.